Film examiner Dr Jim Barratt speaks of changes at the BBFC

 6degrees - There seems to be a more transparent and accountable feel to the BBFC lately - comment?

-be as open as possible.
+Board to be as open as possible.
 There are a variety of means to achieving these aims.
 Since 1985 the Board has been obliged to lay an annual report before Parliament as the designated authority for video classification.
-In addition, the Board strives to answer
+In addition, the Board

 6degrees - What guidelines, if any, are there from the government to your policy decisions?